zhaoyiluo/IMZLUO/content/posts/cpp/effective-cpp/effective-cpp.en.md

   - The responsibility for initializing a virtual base is borne by the most derived class in the hierarchy.
 - Multiple inheritance does have legitimate uses.
 One scenario involves combining public inheritance from an Interface class with private inheritance from a class that helps with implementation.

-## Ch.
-7: Templates and Generic Programming
+## CH7: Templates and Generic Programming

 **Item 41: Understand implicit interfaces and compile-time polymorphism.**